01 — The Invisible Drain

 The most effective financial invisibility is not hiding a large amount.
 It is making many small amounts so unremarkable that they accumulate unnoticed into a large one.

-The Most Common Bank Fee Categories
+The Most Common Bank Fees (and How to Avoid Each)

 Monthly Account Maintenance Fees